California State Route 3: Route description

+(a) Route 36 near Peanut to Route 299 near Douglas City.

+(b) Route 299 near Weaverville to Montague via Main Street in Yreka.

 SR 3 begins at the junction with SR 36 south of the town of Peanut in Trinity County.
 SR 3 is also known as Bramlot Road from its southern terminus to Hayfork.
 This stretch of road through the Shasta-Trinity National Forest parallels the Hayfork River.
 Once SR 3 reaches the town of Hayfork, it travels along Hyampom Road east and snakes through the mountains to Douglas City and the junction with SR 299.
 From there, SR 3 runs concurrently with SR 299 north to the town of Weaverville.
 SR 3 then separates from SR 299, providing access to the Whiskeytown-Shasta-Trinity National Recreation Area and Trinity Dam along Lewiston Lake.